Scurrlin/LC_Python_vs_CSharp/README.md

 ## Premise

-It is well documented that C++ is faster than Python when it comes to raw processing speed… but just how much faster is it?
-Does it also use less memory than Python?
-As someone who hasn’t coded in C++ before, I wanted to find the answers to these questions while simultaneously familiarizing myself with the syntax of C++.
-This repository details my expedition through various algorithmic challenges with both languages, as well as the surprising insights I found at journey’s end.
+It is well documented that C++ is faster than Python when it comes to raw processing speed… but what about C#?
+Is C# also faster than Python?
+Does it use less memory than Python?
+This repository serves as the second entry in details my expedition through various algorithmic challenges with both languages, as well as the surprising insights I found at journey’s end.

 Do note that since this is a didactic project with a focus on C++, the solutions in C++ contain additional lines of code not found in the Python solutions.
 These additional lines of code were not part of the submitted solutions.